So, where are you heading?

 Phil has held various positions in the Finance team, initially having responsibility for business plans and accounts.
 He was Finance Director of West Coast before joining the Executive team.

 Graham Leech - Executive Director, Commercial

 During his time with Virgin Trains Graham has overseen national marketing campaigns, set up thetrainline.com and pioneered the complicated process of managing revenue and capacity on our trains.

 Before he joined Virgin Trains, Graham was involved in the launch of Eurostar, a role that combined his love of rail with his interest in Europe and languages.
 Graham is Chair of the Commercial Board of the Association of Train Operating Companies.

-Patrick McGrath - Director Human Resources
+Patrick McGrath - Executive Director, Human Resources

 Patrick has been Director, Human Resources, of Virgin Trains since 1999.
 He joined the HR team in 1998 to kick off a major cultural change programme.

 He has also held a number of senior regional positions with operational and commercial responsibility in the rail network.
 Patrick joined the rail industry as a graduate trainee in 1991.

 Phil Bearpark - Executive Director Operations and Projects

 Phil leads the team who deliver the safe and punctual operation of our services.
 He also looks after our portfolio of major projects.